clearlinux/autospec/README.rst

   for the description, if one wants to customize the content for better presentation, etc.

+summary

+  Provides the main Summary: value of the package, overriding any automatically found values.
+Only the first line is used.

 Controlling flags and optimization
 ----------------------------------
 Further control of the build can be achieved through the use of the